nuejs/nue/packages/nuejs.org/docs/reactivity.md

 # Motion and Reactivity
 Today you can build modern, reactive websites with nothing but CSS.
-However, sometimes a little bit of JavaScript can significanty enhance the user experience.
-Depending on what to build, Nue lets you choose the most suitable technology for the job: CSS, Web Components, reactive islands, isomorphic components, or vanilla JavaScript.
+However, sometimes a bit of JavaScript can significantly enhance the user experience.
+Depending on what to make, Nue lets you choose the most suitable technology for the job: CSS, Web Component, reactive island, isomorphic component, or vanilla JavaScript.

-## Modern CSS
+## CSS
-CSS have come a long way from its early days.
-Things like tooltips, dialogs, sliders, and popups no longer require JavaScript and are best implemented with CSS.
+CSS has come a long way from its early days.
+Tooltips, dialogs, sliders, and popups no longer require JavaScript and are best implemented with CSS.
 Even the more advanced functionality from libraries like *Framer Motion* can mostly be [implemented with modern CSS](//motion.dev/blog/do-you-still-need-framer-motion).

-CSS offers better hardware acceleration than JavaScript and a simpler, more standards based programming model.
+CSS offers better hardware acceleration than JavaScript and a simpler, more standards-based programming model.

 ### View transitions
 One of the most significant features of Nue is the built-in support for view transitions.
-That is: the loading of the page and it's assets are internally controlled with JavaScript and the view transition can be customized with CSS [::view-transition](//developer.mozilla.org/en-US/docs/Web/CSS/::view-transition) property.
+That is: the loading of the page and its assets are internally controlled with JavaScript and the view transition can be customized with CSS [::view-transition](//developer.mozilla.org/en-US/docs/Web/CSS/::view-transition) property.
 This website, for example, has this simple CSS rule for the page switch transition effect:

 ``` css